dajmcdon/tamara-site/_posts/2019-12-10-job-market-advice.md

 There are myriad wonderful sites and resources for graduate students looking to enter a career in academia.
 I suggest you check out different opinions, because there is not one correct path for getting a job.
 As always, if anything here contradicts your advisor(s), ignore me and listen to him/her/them.

+Here is one 2020 entry in _The Professor Is In_ that is particularly relevant to this topic: "[What Are Candidates Doing Wrong](https://theprofessorisin.com/2020/01/27/dispatches-from-the-front-what-candidates-are-doing-wrong-part-i-of-iii-do-your-homework-please-please/) (crowdsourced responses from recent search committee members)"